10 Things you might Wonder about when Visiting Bali for the First Time

 Danger is prevalent in Bali.
 If you don’t keep your eyes alert while walking, you can easily fall into a hole.
 Hati-Hati!

 Bali is full of them: frangipani flowers.
 Those exotic white-yellow flowers that look like plastic contribute to the perfect island look.
 Women usually pin them into their hair.

 Offerings play an important role in the Hindu culture.
 You’ll find them everywhere in Bali.
 Look out for baskets braided from palm leaves, filled with flowers, fruits, cookies, candies, coins and incense.
 They are offered to the gods in the temples as a sign of faith and solidarity.

 9. Stray dogs

 One could get the feeling that dogs have taken over the island of Bali.
-There is barely one street that is free of dogs.
-Whereas tourists give dogs a chance, the majority of locals don’t like them.
+There is barely any street that is free of stray dogs.
+Whereas tourists give the dogs a chance, the majority of locals don’t like them.

 10. Bali Belly